Carl Friedrich Wilhelm Duncker: In business

 Despite all this, by 1808 Duncker had managed to clear all the debts of the firm, and the withdrawal of French troops from Berlin at the end of the year offered the possibility of slightly less troubled times ahead.
 Duncker now decided to purchase the business from Frölich's widow.
 In order to be able to do this he entered into a partnership with a business contact and entrepreneur called Peter Humblot whom he had been able to get to know better while they were serving together in the National Guard.
 Duncker and Humblot agreed to acquire the business on a 50:50 basis, and to share profits and losses on an equal basis.
 Duncker was able to fund his share of the purchase price with a loan from his step-father, in return for a mortgage.
 They traded under the business name "Duncker and Humblot".
 Peter Humblot died in 1828, leaving Duncker as the sole proprietor: but the name of the business remained unchanged.

 In broad terms, Duncker's strategy followed the path established by Heinrich Frölich, while displaying a keen sensitivity to evolving trends in taste and attitude.
 There was a focus on high quality academic and literary authors.
 History, at that time a subject of growing importance, was at the core of the business.
 He was endlessly attentive to the publication of Karl Friedrich Becker's nine volume "World History for Children and Teachers" ("Weltgeschichte für Kinder und Kinderlehrer").
 Becker died in 1805, but the work was repeatedly expanded and updated by other historians, described later by his son as "excellently selected editors" ("vortrefflich gewählte Bearbeiter"): by 1867 it had reached 20 volumes.

 Other authors who were published by Duncker & Humblot even in those early years included the poets/writers, Goethe, E. T. A. Hoffmann and de la Motte Fouqué.
 The historian Leopold von Ranke was persuaded to switch from his existing publisher to Duncker.
 From 1832 Duncker was also the publisher for all of Hegel's output.
 Between 1834 and 1845 the "Litterarische Zeitung" ("Literary Newspaper"), essentially the first national literary journal in Germany, was being produced by Duncker & Humblot, as were the "Yearbooks of Academic Criticism" ("Jahrbücher für wissenschaftliche Kritik") between 1833 and 1842.

 Beyond business

 In 1824 he became a member of the executive committee of the German Exchange Association of Book Dealers ("Börsenverein der Deutschen Buchhändler"), retaining his membership till 1866.
-He was its (first) chairman between 1828 and 1831.
+He served as its first chairman from 1828 and 1831.
 He was also a Berlin city councillor for fifteen years.